abdelrahman1alaa/SQL-/README.md

 ## 🤝 Credits

 All credit goes to **Eng.
 Baraa** for the original SQL course content.
-These notes are purely my own simplified re-explanation in Arabic for learning purposes.
+These notes are purely my own simplified re-explanation for learning purposes.

 ---

 <div align="center">

 ⭐ **If these notes helped you, consider starring the repo!**
-📢 Share it with anyone learning SQL in Arabic
+📢 Share it with anyone learning SQL

 </div>